askforarun/Freevolumecode/README.md

 # Freevolumecode
 Calculation of free volume using hard sphere probe technique.
-This code was used in 10.1039/D1SM01825F and was written aroun 2018.
+This code was used in 10.1039/D1SM01825F and was written around 2018 while I was pHD student.
 This uses a linked cell framework and is implemented using linked lists in C programming language.
 Unfortunately I did not have time to format the code but works.